harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 ## Side Effects

 Common post-cycle complaints include depressive mood alterations, fatigue, lethargy, insomnia, and decreased libido.^(22) As stated earlier, vision sides are common for both Clomid and Nolva, more so with Clomid.
-Hot Flashes, Nausea are two common side effects of Clomid, Nolva, &amp; Torem.
+Hot Flashes, Nausea are two common side effects of Clomid, Nolva, & Torem.
 Depression is known to affect many in PCT and is an actual listed side effect of Nolva. **Please make sure you are aware of this and in a good place mentally before ever starting a cycle as you will be faced with the potential of depression in PCT.**

 ## What to Expect from PCT